Simultaneously Exposing and Jamming Covert Communications via Disco Reconfigurable Intelligent Surfaces: Conclusions

 \section{Conclusions}

 In this paper, we proposed a novel approach to help a warden Willie improve his ability to detect the presence of covert communications between Alice and Bob, while simultaneously jamming such communications.
-The proposed DRIS-based approach requires neither channel state information for the Alice-Bob channel nor active jamming power.
+The proposed DRIS-based approach requires neither CSI for the Alice-Bob channel nor active jamming power.
 The following conclusions can be drawn from the theoretical analysis and numerical results. \begin{enumerate} \item A DRIS with random and time-varying reflection coefficients introduces FPJ in covert communications.
 If the detection rule performed by the warden Willie takes the time-varying DRIS-based FPJ into account, the DRIS not only reduces the FAR and MDR at Willie but also significantly disrupts the covert transmissions between Alice and Bob, even when Willie experiences a missed detection. \item Increasing the transmit power at Alice does not significantly improve the communication performance between Alice and Bob due to the DRIS-based FPJ.
 Moreover, higher transmit power increases the detection accuracy at Willie.
 In addition, the covert communications between Alice and Bob experience more severe DRIS-based FPJ. \item A 1-bit DRIS with a large number of reflective elements is sufficient to significantly improve the detection accuracy at the warden Willie and degrade the covert communication performance between Alice and Bob.
 Moreover, the warden Willie should deploy the DRIS as close to Alice as possible to effectively monitor the communications between Alice and Bob and maximize the impact of the DRIS-based FPJ attacks. \end{enumerate}

-Our work demonstrates that illegitimate RISs can pose a significant threat to covert communications, even without relying on either channel knowledge or additional jamming power, highlighting a critical area of concern.
+Our work demonstrates that illegitimate RISs can pose a significant threat to covert communications, even without relying on either channel knowledge or additional jamming power, highlighting a critical area of concern. {Therefore, it is necessary that covert communication systems investigate potential countermeasures, such as signal classification or anomaly detection techniques based on artificial intelligence (AI)~\cite{AIzhang}, or adaptive beamforming.}

 \begin{appendices}